Transdermal vs. Oral Estrogen

 Transdermal estrogen may seem like a better choice for estrogen therapy, but oral estrogen offers more cardiovascular benefits.
 In fact, many studies claim transdermal estrogen does not provide any cardiovascular protection.
 It is estimated that 50-75% of estrogen’s benefits are on LDL and HDL cholesterol, fibrinogen, and fatty acid esters, because oral estrogen passes through the liver to improve cholesterol health.
 Since transdermal estrogen bypasses the liver to directly enter the bloodstream, it cannot provide advantageous lipid effects.
 To prevent a large majority of women from succumbing to coronary artery and cardiovascular disease, it is sensible to prescribe an oral estrogen therapy for maximum cardiovascular protection.

-There is a safer and effective form of oral estrogen.
+A safer and effective form of oral estrogen

 When it comes to oral estrogen, medical studies have found that oral e2 estradiol is the safest and most effective form, because it avoids inherent side effects related to oral CEE.
 The Women’s Estrogen for Stroke Trial (WEST) found oral estradiol was not associated with increased blood clots, but an increase in blood vessel inflammation and clotting was due to ten biologically active estrogens that are in CEE (Premarin).
 These active estrogens are not found in estradiol.